kleis-technology/terraform-training/tutorials/TP4/README.md

 ### Migrating the state

-Finally, we can migrate our local state using the following Terraform command
+Finally, migrate the local state using the following Terraform command
 ```
 terraform init --backend-config="backend.tfvars"
 ```